IBM/java-spring-app/README.md

 To run an application in Docker use the Docker file called `Dockerfile`.
 If you do not want to install Maven locally you can use `Dockerfile-tools` to build a container with Maven installed.

-You can also verify the state of your locally running application using the Selenium UI test script included in the scripts/ directory.
+You can verify the state of your locally running application using the Selenium UI test script included in the `scripts` directory.

 #### IBM Cloud Developer Tools